Share this Post

 We started the journey back home the next day, following Argentina’s classic route 40.
 It’s known to be the longest road, winding through the countryside of Catan, filled with fields of wheat and sheep.
 We watched out of the truck windows as Gauchos herded their cattle and the mountains grew distant behind us.

-Another adventure was complete with a new winter on the horizon.
+Another adventure in Argentina was complete with a new winter on the horizon.
 The snow finally arrived in Argentina the week after we got back to Whistler.
-Meters of snow fell in very tail end of the Southern Hemisphere’s winter season.
+Meters of snow fell in the very tail end of the Southern Hemisphere’s winter season.
 We can’t control the weather, sometimes you get lucky and sometimes you don’t.
 Whatever the weather brings, adventure is always worth searching for.

 About the Author